Frequently asked questions

-If I become a Contributor, when can I expect to start seeing sales?Anyone with experience in the highly-competitive stock photography industry will tell you that it takes a minimum of one to two years after signing with a stock photo agency before you can expect to see significant results and regular income.
-Here's why: First, you'll need to build up a significant file of top-quality images with our agency, at least a 1,000 of a wide range of subjects.
+Can I give up my day job?Anyone with experience in the highly-competitive stock photography industry will tell you that it can take at least one to two years after signing with a stock photo agency before you can expect to see significant results and regular income.
+Here's why: First, you'll need to build up a significant file of top-quality images with our agency, at least 500 images on a wide range of subjects.
 We focus primarily on travel, lifestyle, nature and world cultures.
 If you shoot other commercial inspired subjects give us a heads up, we may still want them.
 Stock photography is a numbers game: the more images you have accepted the greater the chances of those images being seen and bought.
 Second, once your images are received, it takes time for customers such as publishers to select and purchase; only shots relevant to someone's need will sell.
 It won't happen overnight, but we believe that any skilled photographer who studies and responds to the needs of the marketplace has a good chance of success.
 Third, global distribution through our network of image partners takes time, anything from 3 to 6 months from the original submission time to us.